Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/2-HiveMigration.md

 ### Configure the cluster network connectivity

+1. If you haven't performed the Kakfa Migration exercise, perform the steps in the document [Peer the virtual networks](../../CommonTasks/PeerVirtualNetworks.md)

 1. On the Home page in the Azure portal, under **Recent resources**, select **llapcluster*9999***.

 1. On the **Overview** page for the cluster, under **Dashboards**, select **Ambari home**.